Frequently Asked Questions

 What is the Process to Rezone My Property?

 A zoning amendment is a request to change the existing zoning classification of property on the City zoning map.
-Any changes made to the zoning map need to be supported by the Master Plan for the area.
+Any changes made to the zoning map need to be supported by the General Plan for the area.

 The process requires the Planning Commission to make a recommendation to the City Council who has final discretionary authority according to State and City law.
 For additional information view the Zoning Ordinance – Amendments section.

 A pre-submittal meeting is required before applying for a rezone.
 For more information contact the planning counter at 801-535-7700 or at firstname.lastname@example.org

 Tiny homes are understood as residential structures under 400 square feet.